Anthropological approaches to agriculture, food and nutrition

 This week, we ask whether under- and over- nutrition have been caused by the production of food, or by its distribution.
 We look at how production has been altered by agricultural policy and what its effect has been on nutrition.
 We explore the role of the food industry – including the advertising, marketing, and sale of foods and the dominance of particular sectors/corporations within the food industry – in influencing the desirability and availability of different foods, and the patterns of food distribution that result from this.
 Finally, we critically assess possible agricultural interventions for improved nutrition, and ask what are the opportunities and obstacles for achieving these.

 Method of assessment

-30% of the course mark derives from weekly reading response papers and contributions to seminar discussions; the remaining 70% of the mark is based upon an extended essay of 5000 words on a topic of the student’s choosing (approved by course teachers).
+30% of the course mark derives from weekly reading response papers and contributions to seminar discussions.
+70% of the mark is based upon an extended essay of 5000 words on a topic of the student’s choosing (approved by course teachers).